alexpana/kreativity-ui/README.md

 - Added overlay panel to canvas.
 This panel is used to host popups and tooltips.
 - The update method is now properly called for every widget in the scene
 - Added setters and getters for the background and foreground.
 Restructured the styles.
+- Added card layout which only displays one of the child widgets, resized to match the parent.

 #### [0.1.0] - 2016-03-20
 - Added KrListView together with a Qt inspired abstract item model and selection model